SitecoreSupport/Sitecore.Support.76398.156563/readme.md

 # Sitecore.Support.76398.156563
-Fixes the versions comparison issue in the CheckRevision processor and erasing a workflow state of a context item in Experience Editor
+The patch fixes the versions comparison issue in the `CheckRevision` processor and prevents erasing a workflow state of a context item when using the `Lock and Edit` button in Experience Editor.

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.76398.156563/blob/master/LICENSE).